tpoppels/tpoppels.github.io/_pages/cv.md

 Education
 ======
-* MA in *Mind & Language*, University of Edinburgh, 2010
-* University of Pennsylvania: International Student at the Institute for Research in Cognitive Science, 2012-2013
+* PhD in Linguistics, UC San Diego, 2019 (expected)
+* Visiting Student Researcher, MIT, 2017--2018
 * University of Chicago: Linguistics Society of America Summer Institute, 2015
-* PhD in Linguistics, UC San Diego, 2019 (expected)
+* University of Pennsylvania: International Student at the Institute for Research in Cognitive Science, 2012--2013
+* MA in *Mind & Language* (equivalent of BSc in Cognitive Science), University of Edinburgh, 2010

 Publications
 ======